Brandon Lowe Preview, Player Props: Rays vs. Guardians

 - The Guardians have a 3.85 team ERA that ranks fifth across all league pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians surrender the fourth-fewest home runs in baseball (145 total, 1.1 per game).

+- The Guardians are sending Curry (3-3) to the mound for his ninth start of the season.
+He is 3-3 with a 4.10 ERA and 55 strikeouts in 79 2/3 innings pitched.

-- In his most recent appearance on Saturday, Aug.
-26 against the Toronto Blue Jays, the left-hander went four innings, allowing five earned runs while surrendering six hits.
+- His most recent appearance came on Monday against the Minnesota Twins, when the right-hander threw two innings, surrendering six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.